 The Menehune Ditch has been on the list of the National Register of Historic Places since 1984.

 Right across from the Menehune Ditch is the Waimea Swinging Bridge that crosses over the Waimea River.
-It’s a lot of fun, especially with kids!
+It’s one of the things to do in Waimea, Kauai, especially for kids!

 If you’d like an up close and personal look at Hinduism, head to Kauai’s Hindu Monastery in Kapaa.